 These documents are long, but I guarantee you that we read every line.

-3. Reply in a timely manner.
+3. Reply in a timely manner with complete answers.

 Every new applicant will receive some degree of questions from your reviewer.
 If you take a week to answer, that’s another week longer your process will be.

 Also, please make sure you include all requested documents in one Q&A reply rather than sending them piecemeal.
 You will likely get a Q&A request with multiple questions and requests for additional documents from your reviewing officer about 2-3 weeks after you submit your application.
 When you respond with only half of the answers and documents, that’s more time for us to go through and find what’s still missing.